alissonsol/Archive/docs/cleanup.md

 - From the [Azure Portal](https://portal.azure.com), delete the "Azure Resource Groups" that have been created.
 Deleting the resource groups will delete all associated resources.
   - There will be a global resource containing the registry, containers and any other direclty created resources.
   - For each Kubernetes cluster, there will be a corresponding AKS node resource group (see [AKS faq](https://docs.microsoft.com/en-us/azure/aks/faq)).
-Those are named with the suffix "_nrg".
+Those are named with the suffix "_nodes".

 ## Manually cleaning up GCP resources